mppeyton/NVIDIA_AWS_ODP_Hackathon_Manuscript/paper/paper.md

 #### Authors are listed according to their contributions, followed by alphabetical order.

+# Abstract
+Knowledge graphs (KGs) and large language models (LLMs) are increasingly applied in biomedical research; however, LLMs' tendency to hallucinate and lack of evidence traceability poses significant challenges for rigorous scientific applications.
+To address these limitations, the NVIDIA - AWS Open Data Knowledge Graph Hackathon, which brought together transatlantic teams, catalyzed the development of novel frameworks that built or integrated KGs with graph-based retrieval-augmented generation (GraphRAG) to enhance evidence-grounded generative AI.
+The hackathon took place on October 1-3, 2025 at two locations - the AWS Skills Center in Arlington, VA, USA and the European Bioinformatics Institute (EBI) Training Center in Cambridge, UK.
+Across seven prototype projects, participating teams developed systems that construct, validate, and deploy biomedical KGs using open data and cloud-native infrastructure.
+These included GeNETwork, which integrates pediatric oncology datasets to identify therapeutic targets; ECoGraph, a multi-omics graph framework for characterizing colorectal cancer drivers; ClassiGraph, a graph neural network classifier for cancer subtypes; EasyGiraffe, a validator for multisite polygenicity extraction; MIDAS (Model Integration and Data Assembly System), a pipeline for harmonizing heterogeneous biomedical datasets; KG Model Garbage Collection, a framework for detecting and pruning erroneous AI-generated edges; and BioGraphRAG, which combines precision medicine and literature-derived KGs for evidence-based question answering.
+Together, these prototypes demonstrate practical strategies for constructing and deploying biomedical KGs and highlight the potential of GraphRAG to produce interpretable, verifiable AI-driven insights.
+By emphasizing open data, reproducible pipelines, and evidence-grounded reasoning, this work advances methodologies for trustworthy generative AI in biomedical discovery.

 # Introduction

 Knowledge graphs (KGs) are structured representations of information that model